Refugee Training Alliance

 World Relief

-With over 40 years of U.S. refugee resettlement experience and deep community networks, World Relief helps displaced families access housing, language education, employment, and psychosocial support from day one of arrival.
+With over 40 years of U.S. refugee resettlement experience and deep community networks, World Relief helps newly arrived families access housing, language education, employment, and support from day one of arrival.

 Vocational Training